Quaye-David/frontend-Specialization_Labs/README.md

-# A repo containing the solution for Labs
+# A Repo Containing the solution for Labs